Gerald Burton Winrod: Biography

 He was born on March 7, 1900, to Mable E. (1881–1971), originally from Illinois, and John W. Winrod (1873–1945), originally from Missouri.

 His father, John, was a former bartender whose saloon was attacked by Carrie Nation.

 In 1918, he was the chief clerk at the Kansas Gas and Electric Company in El Dorado, Kansas.
 By 1925, he formed the Defenders of the Christian Faith, a fundamentalist Christian-fascist organization that opposed teaching evolution in public schools, supported Prohibition, opposed homosexuality, and expressed support for racial segregation.
 Defenders of the Christian Faith existed in Kansas at least up to 1980, though many offshoots in Topeka, Kansas, Lawrence, Kansas, and Kansas City were expected to exist.

 Winrod professed strongly antisemitic views, earning him the nickname "The Jayhawk Nazi" ("Jayhawk" being a nickname for a person from Kansas).
 Winrod offered the following defense of his views in the introduction to his book The Truth About the Protocols which proclaimed the veracity of The Protocols of the Elders of Zion:

 After observing the title of this book, some will accuse me of being anti-Semitic.
 If by this they mean that I am opposed to the Jews as a race or as a religion, I deny the allegation.
 But if they mean that I am opposed to a coterie of international Jewish bankers ruling the Gentile world by the power of gold, if they mean that I am opposed to international Jewish Communism, then I plead guilty to the charge.

 Winrod believed the United States to be the chosen land of God and, when the Great Depression struck, publicly stated that it was the work of Satan.
-He believed Franklin D. Roosevelt was a "devil" linked with the Jewish-Communist conspiracy and that Hitler would save Europe from Communism.
+He believed Franklin D. Roosevelt was a "devil" linked with the Jewish-Communist conspiracy, that the New Deal was a Jewish plot predicted by the Protocols, and that Hitler would save Europe from Communism.
 Winrod wrote in his book The Jewish Assault on Christianity, published in 1935 by a publishing company in Topeka, Kansas:

 The same forces which crucified Christ nineteen hundred years ago are today trying to crucify His Church.
 Many Christian leaders have not yet realized it, but Christianity is in the grip of a life and death struggle at the present time.
 International Jewish Communism, which has already undermined all nations, firmly expects to exterminate all Christians.
 What the Cause of Christ has endured in Russia the past eighteen years, surpasses its suffering at the hands of bloody Nero.
 One of the purposes of the present treatise is to show that this conspiracy is not of recent origin.

 The book was met with positive reception by many Christians at the time.
 Winrod would go on to say that he believed Jews were damned to hell, and that Jesus Christ condemned them in the Bible.
 He expanded upon these views, stating the following: